NichUK/PrometheusSorter/README.md

 Maybe one day of them will JFDI and this app will can be retired for good!

+Usage:

+orderby(label) to sort alphabetically or orderby(num(label)) to sort numerically to the end of a Prometheus query

 Use or abuse this application for whatever purposes you like, business or pleasure, but any problems you may encounter are entirely your own problem.